Manila Light Rail Transit System: Network

 Both lines are open every day of the year from 4:30 am PST (UTC+8) until 10:15 pm on weekdays, and from 5:00 am until 9:50 pm on weekends, except when changes have been announced.
-During Holy Week, a public holiday in the Philippines, the rail system is closed for annual maintenance, owing to fewer commuters and traffic around the metro.
-Normal operation resumes on Monday.
-During the Christmas and year-end holidays, the operating hours of the line are modified and shortened, due to the low ridership of the system during the holidays.
-Notice of special schedules is given through press releases, via the public address system in every station, and on the LRTA website.
+During Holy Week, a public holiday in the Philippines, the rail system is closed for annual maintenance, owing to fewer commuters and traffic around the metro, with normal operations resuming after Easter Sunday.
+During the Christmas season, operating hours are usually extended on the days leading up to Christmas Day, but are shortened on Christmas Eve and New Year's Eve to allow its staff to celebrate the holidays with their families.
+Notice of special schedules is given through press releases, via the public address system in every station, and on the LRTA and LRMC websites.

 History

 Early train system (1878–1945)

 The system's roots date back to 1878 when an official from Spain's Department of Public Works for the Philippines submitted a proposal for a Manila streetcar system.
 The system proposed was a five-line network emanating from Plaza San Gabriel in Binondo, running to Intramuros, Malate, Malacañan Palace, Sampaloc and Tondo.
 The project was approved and in 1882, Spanish-German businessman Jacobo Zóbel de Zangroniz, Spanish engineer Luciano M. Bremon, and Spanish banker Adolfo Bayo, founded the Compañia de los Tranvias de Filipinas to operate the concession granted by the Spanish colonial government.
 The Malacañan Palace line was later replaced with a line linking Manila to Malabon, and construction began in 1885.
 Four German-made steam-operated locomotives and eight coaches for nine passengers each, composed the initial assets of the company.
 The Manila-Malabon line was the first line of the new system to be finished, opening to the public on October 20, 1888, with the rest of the network opening in 1889.
 From the beginning it proved to be a very popular line, with services originating from Tondo as early as 5:30 a.m. and ending at 7:30 p.m., while trips from Malabon were from 6:00 a.m. until 8:00 p.m., every hour on the hour in the mornings, and every half-hour beginning at 1:30 p.m.

 With the American takeover of the Philippines, the Philippine Commission allowed the Manila Electric Railroad and Light Company (Meralco) to take over the properties of the Compañia de los Tranvias de Filipinas, with the first of twelve mandated electric tranvia (tram) lines operated by MERALCO opening in Manila in 1905.
 At the end of the first year around 63 km of track had been laid.
 A five-year reconstruction program was initiated in 1920, and by 1924, 170 cars serviced many parts of the city and its outskirts.
 Although it was an efficient system for the city's 220,000 inhabitants, by the 1930s the streetcar network had stopped expanding.